incrementalcapitalist/smh-versus-the-broader-market/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
+When contributing, please:

+1. Clearly describe the problem or feature you're addressing.
+2. Provide test cases for new features or bug fixes.
+3. Ensure your code follows the existing style and structure of the project.
+4. Update the README.md if you're adding new features or changing existing functionality.

 ## License